KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_DestroySwapchain
 	:dedent: 8

-We now have ``XrSwapchain`` s and a depth images, ready for rendering.
+We now have swapchains and a depth images, ready for rendering.
 Next, we setup the render loop for OpenXR!

 *************************
 3.2 Building a RenderLoop
 *************************

 With most of the OpenXR objects now set up, we can now turn our attention to rendering graphics.
-You will likely have your own rendering solution in place with things hooked up to OpenXR and ready to get going.
-There are two further OpenXR object that are needed to render; pertaining to where the user is and what the user sees of the external environment around them.
+There are two further OpenXR objects that are needed to render; pertaining to where the user is and what the user sees of the external environment around them.
 Namely, these are the 'reference space' and the 'environment blend mode' respectively.

 Then, with those final pieces in place, we can look to the ``RenderFrame()`` and ``RenderLayer()`` code to invoke graphics work on the GPU and present it back to OpenXR and its compositor through the use of the composition layers and within the scope of an XR Frame.